iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 For example, MPS can be viewed as _Born machines_ allowing you to extract independent samples of finite strings from the automaton.
-You can also use low-rank approximations (such as SVD truncation) to compress these states while still being very similar to the original FA.
+You can also use low-rank approximations (such as SVD truncation) to compress these states while still being similar to the original FA.

 The sky is the limit!
 Have fun with this new tool.